shraddha38/FitnessTracker/README.md

 # Steps to Run the Project

-- If not installed the depencies
+# If not installed the dependencies
  - npm install

 - Step 1 : npm run json-server
 - Step 2 : npm run start